top of page

 Your Private Studio: Theater of the Mind

-One has to listen closely to their wordplay and it will come to be one of your greatest pleasures to repeat key phrases ("shoes for industry, shoes for the dead!" or "It's just this little chromium switch here"), saying them to yourself (or with others). it’s been a half-century since ABSAprime and her college friends, through repeated listening, absorbed the Firesign turns of phrase to such a degree that they can—to this day!—quote to each other lines and routines (word for word!) from these albums that they probably haven't heard for decades, and why?
-Because this discourse is deep, but it's really fun to say!
+It’s been a half-century since ABSAprime (me) and my college friends, through repeated listening, absorbed Firesign turns of phrase to such a degree that we can—to this day—quote to each other lines and routines (word for word!) from albums that we probably haven't heard for decades.
+Why?
+Because FST discourse, though deep, is really fun to say!
 To figure out what Firesign language is saying not nearly as onerous as decrypting, say, Finnegan’s Wake, but it goes in that direction.
 It’s all about a seemingly absurd number of alternate meanings and the Firesigns stimulate that about as well as anyone we’ve encountered.

 Example: Ralph Spoilsport